kridgo/ha_enocean_custom/README.md

 Add support for shutter contacts with EnOcean Equipment Profile EEP: D5-00-01.
 The sensor state can be `Open` or `Closed`.

 ### Switches
 Switches can be used to emulate physical pushbuttons to control actors for light etc. This way you can send commands from Home Assistant to your EnOcean devices.
 Each switch needs its own unique EnOcean identifier (ID).
-The IDs can not be set randomly but depend on the base ID of your EnOcean dongle, see [this community thread](https://community.home-assistant.io/t/enocean-switch/1958/36) for mor information.
+The IDs can not be set randomly but depend on the base ID of your EnOcean dongle, see [this community thread](https://community.home-assistant.io/t/enocean-switch/1958/36) for more information.
 To emulate double rocker push buttons, the keywords `switch_type` and `channel` are being used.
 The definition of a switch may look like this:
 ```
 switch: